ndx-video/webform-presets/README.md

 **Fill a form:**
 1. Navigate to a page with saved presets
-2. Right-click → "Webform Presets" → "Fill with..." → [preset name]
+2. Right-click in a form field → "Webform Presets" → "Fill with..." → [preset name]
 3. Fields are automatically filled!

 **Manage presets:**
 - Click extension icon → "Manage Presets"
 - Search, export, import, or delete presets
+- View statistics (collection count, preset count, domains)
+- Export as ZIP files with compression

 ## 📁 Project Structure